stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 For everyone to understand and collaborate on strategy execution, best practice is to articulate your strategy as a tree hierarchy.

-You can do this under "our plan" in #stratapp as: goals > objectives > actions > projects.
+You can do this on the "our plan" page in #stratapp as: goals > objectives > actions > projects.

 This [video](https://stratappsaas.com/blog/strategic-planning-software-with-a-strategy-tree-hierarchy/ "tips for strategy execution comms"){:target="_blank"} explains two tips for communicating strategy:

 * 3 to 6 rule - for each level in the strategy tree hierarchy
 * verb noun rule - for example "develop our ...", "improve our ...", "solve how to ..."

 \#stratapp offers unparalleled flexibility.
-You can create strategy trees for unlimited combinations of org design (geography, functions, verticals and horizontals).
+You can create strategy trees for unlimited combinations of org design (geography, functions, verticals and horizontals). #stratapp adapts to your unique org design and ways of working, rather than the hassle of having to adjust your business to suit the software.

 \#stratapp is a genuine strategy execution app.
 At any level in the strategy tree hierarchy you can invite people to collaborate on KPIs, workboards, risks, meetings, tasks, files and links.
+The user experience is easy and context relevant.

-Most importantly, social collaboration on strategy execution has both [structure and context.](https://stratappsaas.com/blog/atlassian-stride-social-with-structure/ "Atlassian thought of it, stratapp did it"){:target="_blank"}  For example, in seconds you can jump to "_any questions or decisions made on strategic goals in the last 72 hours_."
+Most importantly, your social collaboration on strategy execution has both [structure and context.](https://stratappsaas.com/blog/atlassian-stride-social-with-structure/ "Atlassian thought of it, stratapp did it"){:target="_blank"}  For example, in seconds you can jump to "_any questions or decisions made on strategic goals in the last 72 hours_" or refine that further to "@me".

 ### vision and why - providing context for strategy execution

-\#stratapp allows you to turn on or off the pages for strategic context.
+\#stratapp allows you to turn on and off different pages for strategic context.
+Not only that, you can easily publish each module of the app by your org design attributes or named individuals.

-You may choose to articulate the vision, mission and values.
+For example, you may choose to articulate the vision, mission and values, and initially only publish that to executives and marketing team members based in APAC/Singapore and Europe/Germany.

 Or you may prefer to use the brilliant [start with why](https://simonsinek.com/ "start with why"){:target="_blank"} construct from Simon Sinek, which is also built into #stratapp.